Devadasi: Legislative Initiatives

 The first legal initiative to outlaw the Devadasi system dates back to the 1934 Bombay Devadasi Protection Act.
 This act pertained to the Bombay province as it existed in the British Raj.
 The Bombay Devadasi Protection Act made dedication of women illegal, whether consensual or not.
 In 1947, the year of Indian independence, the Madras Devadasi (Prevention of Dedication) Act outlawed dedication in the southern Madras Presidency.
 The Devadasi system was formally outlawed in all of India in 1988, although social and economic pressures on mostly Dalit families have ensured that the Devadasi system is still widely practiced illegally.

 Devadasi practices

 From the late medieval period until 1910, the Pottukattu or tali-tying dedication ceremony, was a widely advertised community event requiring the full cooperation of the local religious authorities.
-It initiated a young girl into the Devadasi profession and was performed in the temple by a priest.
-In the Hindu tradition, marriage is viewed as the only religious initiation (diksha) permissible to women.
-Thus, the dedication was a symbolic "marriage" of the pubescent girl to the temple's deity.
+It initiated a young girl into the Devadasi profession and was performed in the temple by a priest.The dedication was a symbolic "marriage" of the pubescent girl to the temple's deity.

 In the sadanku or puberty ceremonies, the Devadasi initiate began her marriage with an emblem of the god borrowed from the temple as a stand-in bridegroom.
 From then onward, the Devadasi was considered a nitya sumangali, a woman eternally free from the adversity of widowhood.
 She would then perform her ritual and artistic duties in the temple.
 The puberty ceremonies were not only a religious occasion, but also a community feast and celebration in which the local elites also participated.